 Access recordings two ways:

 A reference number is used to identify each recording.
-It can be located by accessing History & Recordings from your Meeting Wall and on the Call Detail Report sent after each call.
+It can be located on the History & Recordings tab on your Meeting Wall and on the Call Detail Report sent after each call.

 As long as your account is active, recordings are stored until there is no more space available.You can choose to delete previous recordings or purchase more storage for a low monthly fee.